...

 • Magnetic Workholding

-Magnetic workholding is suitable for ferrous materials and is commonly used in surface grinding operations.
+Magnetic chucks are commonly used in milling and surface grinding operations, though they may not offer the same precision required in fine grinding applications.
 It offers quick setup times and provides uniform clamping force across the workpiece surface.

 • Vacuum Workholding